Susan McKenna-Lawlor

 Susan McKenna-Lawlor (born 3 March 1935) is an Irish astrophysicist.
-She is an emeritus professor of experimental physics at Maynooth University.
+She is an emeritus professor of experimental physics at Maynooth University, having formally retired in 2000.

 Early life and education

-Susan was born in Dublin on 3 March 1935.
-She studied experimental physics at University College Dublin.
+McKenna-Lawlor was born in Dublin on 3 March 1935.
+She studied experimental physics at University College Dublin (BSc 1956, MSc 1959, PhD 1976).
 She was a research assistant at the Dublin Institute for Advanced Studies between 1957 and 1966.
+Her 1976 UCD doctotral dissertation on A detailed study of phenomena attending the disk passage of an exceptionally active solar region July 07 - 21, 1959 was completed under Thomas E. Nevin, based on work originally suggested by Mervyn A. Ellison of the Dublin Institute for Advanced Studies, and partially completed by McKenna at the University of Michigan.

-A lecturer in St. Patrick's College, Maynooth, in 1986 she was appointed a professor in the Dept of Experimental Physics.
+Following marriage, McKenna-Lawlor became a lecturer in the Dept of Experimental Physics at St. Patrick's College, Maynooth in the early 1970s.
+In 1986 she was appointed professor, and she retired from Maynooth in 2000.

 Space Technology Ireland Ltd

 In 1986 she founded the space instrumentation company Space Technology Ireland Ltd (STIL) with venture capitalist Dermot Desmond.
 STIL manufactures instruments for space missions and McKenna-Lawlor is the managing director.
 It was established on the south campus of St. Patrick's College, Maynooth.

 Research and career

 McKenna-Lawlor was the principal investigator for the experiment EPA (Energetic Particles) on the European Space Agency (ESA) Giotto mission.
+European Apace Agency Solar System working group initially rejected the instrument before reinstating it in the first half of 1981.

 McKenna-Lawlor led an international team of scientists in building a particle detector capable of detecting energies between 30 kiloelectronvolts and several megaelectronvolts for the Soviet Union's Phobos spacecraft in 1988.
 The success of the detector led Soviet scientists to ask her to contribute a similar device for their 1994 Mars mission.

 McKenna-Lawlor was Co-Investigator for the experiment RAPID on board the European Space Agency (ESA) Cluster mission.

 She developed instruments to monitor the solar wind on Mars for the ESA Mars Express mission.

 STIL designed the onboard Electrical Support System processor unit for the Rosetta spacecraft.
 McKenna-Lawlor also represented Ireland on the Steering Board of the Rosetta's Philae lander that touched down on comet 67P/Churyumov–Gerasimenko.